huiyuxie/huiyuxie/README.md

 ### Hi!
-I'm Huiyu
+I'm Huiyu :)

-Passionate about surfing, soon to make Hawaii my home — where endless waves and adventures await!
+Welcome to my GitHub profile!

-Engaged in a GSoC project, accelerating PDE solvers with GPU programming — so grateful for all support!
+I'm currently working on the project for Google Summer of Code ([GSoC Project](https://huiyuxie.github.io/)) and I will be moving to Hawaii soon!

-Excited to unveil a website showcasing Hawaii's breathtaking beauty — coming soon!!
+I love surfing and photography!

 ![hawaii](./Hawaii.jpg)